-PAYMENT SCHEDULES
+IV PAYMENT SCHEDULES

-KK.
+MM.
 GENERAL AIDS PAYABLE TO SCHOOL DISTRICTS FOR AIDS IDENTIFIED AN ASTERISK IN THE TABLE OF CONTENTS [Section 3609-a of the Education Law]

-- A payment in the amount of lottery revenues available to fund apportionments payable to public school districts is paid on the first State business day of September. - School district obligations to the New York State Teachers Retirement System (TRS) are paid by the State on behalf of the school districts from General Aid apportionments on or before the 15th of each of the months of September, October and November.
+- Building Aid on capital projects deferred to July is to be paid on or before the last State business day of July - A payment in the amount of lottery revenues available to fund apportionments payable to public school districts is paid on or before the last State business day of September. - School district obligations to the New York State Teachers Retirement System (TRS) are paid by the State on behalf of the school districts from General Aid apportionments on or before the 15th of each of the months of September, October and November.
 If the General Aid apportionments remaining after apportionment of the Lottery revenues are insufficient to fund the TRS obligations, the school district is billed directly by TRS for the balance.
-For the purpose of calculating these payments General Aid apportionments payable to the district may not exceed the sum of such apportionments as reported in the school aid computer listing entitled "SR0927" which was released following enactment of the State Aid to Localities Budget. - In 2010-11, the General Aid payable pursuant to § 3609-a is further reduced by the Gap Elimination Adjustment (GEA) and the FMAP Reduction.
-Partially offsetting these reductions, districts will be eligible for funds from two one-time federal programs: the American Recovery and Reinvestment Act (ARRA) State Fiscal Stabilization Fund Restoration and the federal Education Jobs Fund Restoration.
-Districts must apply for these funds by completing an application for this purpose and supplying required documentation.
-This SED link contains extensive information on ARRA and the Education Jobs Fund, including reporting requirements: http://usny.nysed.gov/arra/ .
-(Note: The Introduction and Selected Changes section at the beginning of this document includes an explanation of the FMAP reduction.) - Additional fixed fall payments are paid directly to the school district on the 15th of the months of October, November and December.
+For the purpose of calculating these payments General Aid apportionments as reported in the school aid computer listing entitled "SA1112" which was released following enactment of the State Aid to Localities Budget. - Additional fixed fall payments are paid directly to the school district on the 15th of the months of October, November and December.
 These payments guarantee that a "fixed" percentage of a district's General Aid apportionments, after deduction of payments made to TRS on the district's behalf, is paid through the sum of Lottery payments and regular aid payments by given points in time: 12.50 percent on or before October 15, 18.75 percent on or before November 15 and 25.00 percent on or before December 15.
-For the purpose of calculating these payments General Aid apportionments payable to the district may not exceed the sum of such apportionments as reported in the school aid computer listing entitled "SA1011" which was released following enactment of the State Aid to Localities Budget. - Additional individualized payments are calculated for the months of January through June, based on school district State Aid claims or projection data available to the Commissioner as of December 1.
-These payments are calculated to guarantee that each district receives 50 percent of the sum of State and local revenues in support of the general fund budget by the first business day of January, 60 percent by the first business day of April and 90 percent by the first business day of March, 80 percent by the first business day of April and 90 percent by the first business day of May.
+For the purpose of calculating these payments General Aid apportionments payable to the district may not exceed the sum of such apportionments as reported in the school aid computer listing entitled "SA1112" which was released following enactment of the State Aid to Localities Budget. - Additional individualized payments are calculated for the months of January through June, based on school district State Aid claims or projection data available to the Commissioner as of December 1 of the current year.
+These payments are calculated to guarantee that each district receives 50 percent of the sum of State and local revenues in support of the general fund budget on or before the last State business day of January, 60 percent on or before the last State business day of February, 70 percent on or before the last State business day of April and 90 percent by the first business day of March, 80 percent by the first business day of April and 90 percent by the first business day of May.
 While calculated in this manner, all of the April payment, all, or most of the May payment and some of the June payment may be paid as part of the sustaining advance payments and the final payment for the State Fiscal Year in order to fully expend the State Fiscal Year appropriation for General Support of Public Schools in March.
-If necessary, the March payment may also be reduced to ensure that no more than the State Fiscal Year appropriation for General Support of Public Schools in March appropriation for General Support of Public Schools is expended by March 31.
-For the purpose of calculating these payments General Aid apportionments payable to the district may not exceed the sum of such apportionments as reported in the school aid computer listing entitled "SR0927" which was released following enactment of the State Aid to Localities Budget.
+If necessary, the March payment may also be reduced to ensure that no more than the State Fiscal Year appropriation for General Support of Public Schools is expended by March 31. - For the purpose of calculating these payments, General Aid apportionments payable to the district may not exceed the sum of such apportionments as reported in the school aid computer listing entitled "SA1112" which was released following enactment of the State Aid to Localities Budget.